abocn/TelegramBot/README.md

  - You can find Kowalski at [@KowalskiNodeBot](https://t.me/KowalskiNodeBot) on Telegram.

 ## Self-host requirements
+ - Node.js 20 or newer (you can also use Bun)
  - A Telegram bot (create one at [@BotFather](https://t.me/botfather))
  - Latest version of Node.js
  - FFmpeg (only for the /yt command)